Creating Change Arts Trustee Learning Cohort

 Dr. Durell Cooper is one of the nation’s leading cultural strategists and is the Founder and CEO of Cultural Innovation Group, a boutique consulting agency specializing in systems change and collaborative thought leadership.
 He is also the creator and host of the web series Flow and the podcast Fluency w/ Dr. Durell Cooper; an adjunct instructor at the University of North Carolina-Charlotte, New York University, and The City College of New York.
 Durell completed the Impact Program for Arts Leaders (IPAL) at Stanford University in 2018.
 He is a member of the Diversity Scholars Network at the National Center for Institutional Diversity, University of Michigan.
 Durell earned a B.F.A from Southern Methodist University, and both an M.A & Doctorate of Education from New York University.
 At NYU SPS, he teaches courses in the Certificate in Arts Management at the Center for Applied Liberal Arts.

-Ashley Y. Lipscombe, MT, M.Div
+Ashley Y. Lipscomb, MT, M.Div

 Ashley Y. Lipscomb is the CEO of the Institute for Anti-Racist Education.
 After working as a teacher for five years and serving as a youth minister for eight years, Ashley has developed specialized interventions for her students, contributing to her success as an information literacy and language arts teacher at Frelinghuysen Middle School in Morristown, NJ.
 A graduate of Hampton University (BA English and Master in Teaching), Harvard Divinity School (MDiv) and Montclair State University (Certificate in Supervision), Ashley provides DEI consulting to students in the Diversity and Inclusion Management Course at the Harvard Extension School.
 Currently, her research uses a womanist methodology to center her story as a child of adjudicated parents and a Black woman from an urban community impacted by the racial implications of policies and laws, like mass incarceration, and analyze the effects they have on the emotional, spiritual, physical, social, political, and economic growth and development of the individual.
 Utilizing her research, she has created a unique framework to address the systemic racism that is deeply embedded in pedagogical practices and colonized curriculums which impedes the most vulnerable populations of students from flourishing.